JS-goose/heart-track/README.md

+# Heart Track
+This project is intended to be used to give daily reports of healt information based on manual user input.
+Currently, the plans for this app are as follows:

+* Initial project structure established &#x2705;

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts